 Blood Orange Moscow Mule Ingredients

-The key to a Moscow Mule is, of course, the vodka.
+The key to a Moscow Mule is, of course, vodka.
 Vodka says Russia after all.
-While the recipe doesn’t call for it, you could go above and beyond by infusing your vodka with blood orange.
+While the recipe doesn’t call for it, you could go above and beyond by infusing your vodka with blood oranges.
 To infuse, it, simply add blood orange slices to your bottle of vodka and let it sit for a couple of days.

 Of course, this recipe doesn’t call for infusion, instead, the blood orange flavor comes from the Henry’s Hard Orange Soda and blood orange juice.